LLebronC/M5-mcv/README.md

 #### ResnetFCN

+The ResnetFCN uses more parameters because is wider than the other models, we need to be careful with the batch size reducing it between 2 and 4, depending of the input sizes.
 A first test similar to the previous models, using pretrained weights, 100 epochs, scheduler in poly mode.

 ![ResnetFCN plot](figures/resnetFCNCamvid.png?raw=true "ResnetFCN Experiment")